-Digital tools are increasingly used by urban decision-makers to engage with citizens.
-This user-centred enquiry will look at the evidence, desirability, feasibility and options for digital democratic innovations.
-We are specifically interested in digital innovations which support citizen engagement in policy initiation and design, and seek to understand more about the different expectations, hopes, and values that lead to the uptake of digital technology in democratic decision-making.
+Digital tools are increasingly used by urban decision-makers and citizens to engage with each other.
+This user-centred enquiry looked at the evidence, desirability, feasibility and viability for digital democratic innovations which support women’s engagement in policy initiation and design across Greater Manchester.

 The principles of human-centred design and community organising informed our approach throughout the project.
 We shared reflections throughout the journey with blog posts reflecting on a field trip to Barcelona, and gatherings of our Greater Manchester-based partnership group.

 How have women been involved in and impacted by digital democratic innovation?

 What do women in Greater Manchester need and want in order to meaningfully participate in digital democracy?